Kayvan Bakhtiari Noroozi Is A Trial Lawyer.

 In addition to his legal practice, Kayvan is also a pharmaceutical entrepreneur.
 He is President & CEO of Koios Pharmaceuticals, a company dedicated to increasing access to affordable medicines by introducing generic competition.

 Kayvan is a recognized writer and speaker on intellectual property law and policy.
-With Richard Epstein, Kayvan is the author of Why Incentives for “Patent Holdout” Threaten to Dismantle FRAND, and Why It Matters, 31 Berkeley Tech.
+With Richard Epstein, he is the author of Why Incentives for “Patent Holdout” Threaten to Dismantle FRAND, and Why It Matters, 31 Berkeley Tech.
 L. J. __ (forthcoming 2017), one of the ten most downloaded new articles on SSRN in a number of subject areas, including patents, contract economics theory, innovation policy, and regulation.
-He has been invited to speak at the Hoover Institution on the intersection of intellectual property and antitrust law, and is a regular invitee to the Hoover Institution’s Working Group on Intellectual Property, Innovation, and Prosperity.
-Kayvan has also been quoted in leading legal publications such as Intellectual Asset Magazine and Global Competition Review.
+He has been invited to speak at the Hoover Institution on the intersection of intellectual property and antitrust law, and is a regular invitee to the Hoover Institution’s Working Group on Intellectual Property, Innovation, and Prosperity (Hoover IP^2).
+Kayvan has also been quoted in leading trade publications such as Intellectual Asset Magazine and Global Competition Review.

 Great instincts and strategic judgment in high-stakes matters.
 He excels under intense pressure, and is always ready for trial.Jeff Eichmann Partner, Dovel & Luner LLP